MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 # Let's add computer vision to our web application

 Azure components are now deployed and test data is ready.
-It s now time to add Computer Vision functionality to the web appication.
+It s now time to add Computer Vision functionality to the web application.

 ## Adding the Computer Vision API library to the application